 - What about any cleaning supplies and equipment they may have of yours in their possession?

-- Even worse, does the employee have your customer’s key or alarm passes with them?
+- Even worse, does the employee have your customer’s key or alarm code with them?

 Even with all of this to deal with, you also find yourself managing your mental and emotional wellbeing towards the employee.

-In times like this, lean on a friend.
+In times like this, lean on a a business colleague or a close friend.
 Talk about it – talk it through.
 Work on it.
 And work past it.
 There is nothing much more you can do about it, especially once she confirms that it is true!

 Here’s what you can do when an employee steals from a customer.